geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex3_Implement_PW_Mgmt.md

 14. Select **Save** on the menu bar at the top of the page.

 15. You should now test the banned password functionality.
-Select Holly Spencer's user icon in the upper right corner of the screen, and in the menu that appears select **Change password**.
+Select Holly Dickson's user icon in the upper right corner of the screen, and in the menu that appears select **Change password**.

 16. A new tab will open displaying the **change password** window.
 Enter **Pa55w.rd** in the **Old password** field, enter **Never4get!!** in the **Create new password** and **Confirm new password** fields, and then select **submit**.
 Note the error message that you receive.

 17. In your browser, close the **Change password** tab.

 18. You should now test the lockout threshold functionality.
-In the **My Dashboard - Azure Active Directory admin center** tab, select Holly Spencer's user icon in the upper right corner of the screen, and in the menu that appears select **Sign out**.
+In the **My Dashboard - Azure Active Directory admin center** tab, select Holly Dickson's user icon in the upper right corner of the screen, and in the menu that appears select **Sign out**.

 19. Once you are signed out as Holly, the **Pick an account** window will appear.
 Select **Use another account**.